jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **current accounting year**
   - **current market value** is defined in section HR 12 (Non-exempt charities: treatment of tax-exempt accumulations) for the purposes of that section
   - **current value** is defined in section HR 3(4) (Definitions for section HR 2: group investment funds) for the purposes of section HR 2 (Group investment funds)
+  - **current year** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
   - **custodial institution** is defined in section RE 10C(6) (Obligations of custodial institutions in relation to certain payments of investment income) for the purposes of that section and sections RE 4 and RF 4
   - **date of acquisition**
   - **date of transfer** , in subpart FB (Transfers of relationship property), and in the definitions of , for property transferred under a relationship agreement, means the date on which the property was transferred